SigitaR/Chat/README.md

 # Chat
 Mandatory Assignment 1 - Chat system (SWC3 + TECH2)

-Username duplicate check and IMAV are not implemented.
+IMAV is partially implemented (does not kick out person, if someone is inactive).